This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The Competition Act read with the Combination Regulations provides for a two-phase assessment of combinations.
 In the first phase, the CCI forms a prima facie view on the appreciable adverse effect of the combination on competition within the relevant market.
 Where the CCI is of the prima facie view that the combination would not have any appreciable adverse effect on competition, it approves such combination by passing an order.
 However, in case the CCI is of the prima facie view that the combination may have an appreciable adverse effect on competition, the assessment goes into the second phase and the CCI passes an order only after conducting a thorough assessment.
 If, after assessment, the CCI is of the view that the appreciable adverse effect on competition can be removed, it may suggest modifications to the combination.

 If the CCI is of the prima facie view that the combination will have or may have an appreciable adverse effect on competition, it would issue a notice to the parties as to why the investigation should not be conducted.
 After receiving the response of the parties, the CCI may direct the director general (DG) to carry out an investigation in the matter and submit a report.
-On receipt of the report from the DG, if the CCI is of the view that the combination has or may have an appreciable adverse effect on competition, it would require the details of the combination to be published inviting written objections from any member of the public likely to be affected by such combination.
+On receipt of the report from the DG, if the CCI is of the view that the combination has or may have an appreciable adverse effect on competition, it would require the details of the combination to be published and may also invite written objections from any member of the public likely to be affected by such combination.
 Thereafter, the CCI proceeds with the assessment of the combination.
 Upon assessment, if the CCI is of the opinion that an adverse effect of a combination can be eliminated by modification, it may propose modifications to the combinations as it may deem fit, and upon modifications being accepted by the parties, approve the combination.